 Motivation is key to ensuring employees are willing to give their best effort and be productive on the job.
 Clearly though, not every person is motivated in the same manner.
 Consider a broad range of incentives that can speak to each employee’s “motivation language” to keep them knocking it out of the park!

 Regular pats on the back are always great, but you can take this to the next level.
-Try shout-outs in company forums like newsletters, town halls or social media.
+Try shout-outs in company forums like newsletters, town halls, or social media.
 Ask your senior leadership team members or CEO to send a direct message to team members who go above and beyond.
 If your industry issues certifications at the completion of levels of service, make sure your employee is aware and is part of those ceremonies.

 Many workers just want to know they can take care of themselves, come what may.
-That sense of security may come from a company-matched 401k account, life insurance policy or access to financial advisors who can help them plan for the future.
-For others it might mean having access to a robust health benefits package that includes medical and mental health resources to help them feel their best.
+That sense of security may come from a company-matched 401k account, life insurance policy, or access to financial advisors who can help them plan for the future.
+For others, it might mean having access to a robust health benefits package that includes medical and mental health resources to help them feel their best.

-Key to finding the right incentive is observing and communicating with your teams to really get to know them.
+The key to finding the right incentive is observing and communicating with your teams to really get to know them.
 Remember, you may need more than one tactic to keep some team members motivated.

 Be mindful of your approach to empowerment as you design your development plan.
 Empowerment can quickly turn into neglect if you don’t give your team members attention or direction.
-Likewise, delegation can lead to feelings of being over-worked if you don’t check in often enough to determine if your team members can handle their workload.
+Likewise, delegation can lead to feelings of being overworked if you don’t check in often enough to determine if your team members can handle their workload.
 Work diligently to create and maintain a connection with your employees, and they will trust you to guide them along their career development path.

 Featured Image via MicroOne / shutterstock.com